Koreagate: Objectives

 The reasons behind the scandal involved political, social, and financial motivations.
-Korean leaders, including Tongsun Park and President Park, were angered with Nixon's decision to withdraw soldiers from South Korea and felt it was urgent to build support for preserving the remaining United States military presence.
+Korean leaders, including Tongsun Park and South Korean President Park Chung-hee, were angered with candidate Jimmy Carter's promise to withdraw soldiers from South Korea and felt it was urgent to build support for preserving the United States military presence.
 The Park government was also concerned with the approval of a substantial package of assistance for South Korea's military modernization programs.
 Another reason behind the scandal was to repress or counter increasing criticism of Park's illegitimate policies and human rights violations.
 According to many, the deceitfulness of Park's objectives would ultimately lead to his downfall.

 Consequences

-The United States Department of State recognized the illegal aspects of Park's action in 1970 and informed the Korean embassy in Washington that such activities were problematic.
-Former United States Ambassador to the Republic of Korea William Porter tried to persuade South Korean President Park Chung-hee and Chung Il Kwon that Tongsun Park should have to return to South Korea, but to no avail.
-Later, William Porter described the United States response as "greatly pessimistic" because the United States government did not want to denounce South Korea when it was assisting war efforts in Vietnam.
+The United States Department of State recognized the illegal aspects of Tongsun Park's action in 1970 and informed the Korean embassy in Washington that such activities were problematic.
+Former United States Ambassador to the Republic of Korea William Porter tried to persuade President Park and Chung Il Kwon that Tongsun Park should have to return to South Korea, but to no avail.
+Later, William Porter described the United States response as "greatly pessimistic" because the United States government did not want to denounce South Korea when it was assisting in the Vietnam War.
 Following the replacement of William Porter by Philip Habib as ambassador to South Korea, punishment for Tongsun Park's unethical activities was increasingly pursued.
 Habib attempted to force Park to register as a lobbyist for the South Korean government, but was unsuccessful.
 In response to his failure, Habib instructed all embassy personnel in South Korea to cut ties with Park and warned several visiting congressmen about his illegal operations, only to be crossed by former Attorney General William Saxbe who warned Park of these actions and his potential prosecution.
 Shortly after Porter and Habib's attempts to condemn Tongsun Park's actions, Habib accepted another job opportunity which forced him to work abroad for three years, which once again left Park's fate uncertain.